Saturday, 26 February 2011

 William was the third son of seven children, two of whom died in infancy.
 Dearest to his heart was his younger brother, Robert, who died very young in 1787.

-CHILDHOOD A visionary from early childhood, at the age of 4 the Almighty peered at William through a window and made him cry.
+CHILDHOOD A visionary from early childhood, at the age of four, according to William, the Almighty peered at him through a window and made him cry.
 Once he told his parents he had seen a tree full of angels and the prophet Ezekiel, which angered his father who thought his son a liar.

 As a child he wanted to be a painter and by the age of 12, William was diligently collecting prints.
 He was also writing poetry; the lyric, “How sweet I roam’d from Field to Field” is thought to have been written before he'd entered his teens.